abhiutd/go-tvm/README.md

 # go-tvm
-TVM wrapper to be run mobile devices
+Go wrapper for TVM to be deployed on mobile devices using gomobile